Description

 BPC-157 (Body Protection Compound-157)

-- A systematic review of 36 studies (1993–2024) found consistent preclinical evidence for BPC-157 promoting structural and functional recovery across tendon, ligament, muscle, and bone injury models, with no adverse effects observed at any tested dose (Vasireddi et al., 2025)
+- Consistency across studies: a systematic review spanning 36 studies from 1993 to 2024 found reliable evidence of structural and functional recovery across tendon, ligament, muscle, and bone injury models, with no adverse effects reported at any dose tested, a notably clean safety signal given the study volume (Vasireddi et al., 2025)

-- Preclinical models demonstrate BPC-157 upregulates growth hormone receptor expression in tendon fibroblasts, suggesting a mechanism by which it may support repair in connective tissue (Chang et al., 2018)
+- A specific mechanism in tendon repair: preclinical work found BPC-157 upregulates growth hormone receptor expression in tendon fibroblasts specifically, pointing to a plausible pathway for its effects on connective tissue (Chang et al., 2018)

 For research use only.
 Not intended for use in humans or animals.